Clifton Webb: Broadway

 In the 1920s, Webb played in eight Broadway shows and made numerous other stage appearances, including vaudeville, and a handful of silent films.
 The revue As You Were, with additional songs by Cole Porter, opened at the Central Theatre on January 29, 1920, running 143 performances until May 29, 1920.
 Webb was busy with films, tours, and an appearance at the London Pavilion in 1921 as Mr. St. Louis in Fun of the Fayre and in 1922 in Phi-Phi – he did not return to Broadway until 1923.
 He then played in the musical Jack and Jill at the Globe Theatre for 92 performances between March 22 and June 9 of 1923, followed by Lynn Starling's comic play Meet the Wife, which opened on November 26, 1923, and ran through the summer of 1924.
 One of the play's leads was 24-year-old Humphrey Bogart.
 In 1925, Webb appeared on stage in a dance act with vaudeville star and silent film actress Mary Hay.
-Later that year, when her husband, Tol'able David star Richard Barthelmess and she decided to produce and star the film New Toys, they chose Webb to be second lead.
+Later that year, when her husband, Richard Barthelmess and she decided to produce and star the film New Toys, they chose Webb to be second lead.
 The film proved to be financially successful, but 19 more years would pass before Webb appeared in another feature film.

 Webb's mainstay was clearly Broadway theatre.
 Between 1913 and 1947, the tall, slender performer with the clear, gentle tenor appeared in 23 Broadway shows, starting with major supporting roles and quickly progressing to leads.
-He introduced Irving Berlin's "Easter Parade" and George and Ira Gershwin's "I've Got a Crush on You" in Treasure Girl in 1928; Arthur Schwartz and Howard Dietz's "I Guess I'll Have to Change My Plan" in The Little Show in 1929; "Louisiana Hayride" in Flying Colors in 1932; and Irving Berlin's "Not for All the Rice in China" in the very successful revue As Thousands Cheer.
-His steamy duet with Libby Holman of Moanin' Low stunned the crowd nightly. in 1933.
+He introduced George and Ira Gershwin's "I've Got a Crush on You" in Treasure Girl in 1928; Arthur Schwartz and Howard Dietz's "I Guess I'll Have to Change My Plan" in The Little Show in 1929; "Louisiana Hayride" in Flying Colors in 1932; and Irving Berlin's “Easter Parade" in the very successful revue As Thousands Cheer.
+His steamy duet with Libby Holman of “Moanin' Low” stunned the crowd nightly. in 1933.
 One of his stage sketches, performed with co-star Fred Allen, was filmed by Vitaphone as a short subject entitled The Still Alarm in 1930.
 Allen's experiences while working with Webb in the film appear in Allen's memoirs.